AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 #include_code transfer_to_private /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

-#### `transfer_to_public`

-This private function asserts that the account making the call is transferring it's own balance, or is authorized to make the call and decrements the specified private balance and increments the specified public balance.
-Note that the decremented and incremented accounts are not necessarily the same account.

-#include_code transfer_to_public /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

 #### `mint_to_private`

 This private function prepares a partial `UintNote` at the recipients storage slot in the contract and enqueues a public call to `_finalize_mint_to_private_unsafe`, which asserts that the `msg_sender` is an authorized minter and finalized the mint by incrementing the total supply and emitting the complete, encrypted `UintNote` to the intended recipient.
 Note that the `amount` and the minter (`from`) are public, but the recipient is private.